frankt716/cse-191-fall23/rec02.lagda.md

 | ∨              | or               |
 | ⇨              | if ... then ...  |

-This leaves us with proposition letters.
-It is where we have a bit more freedom.
+Assigning meanings to proposition letters is where we have a bit more freedom.
 We would assign true to is-raining on a rainy day, and false on a sunny day.
 Similarly, we would assign true to is-wednesday on Wednesday, and false on all other days.